vishin-andrey/OTP-handler/README.md

 To get the OTP from an email, use the `getOTPEmailSent()` method.
 The method waits for a new email with Subject set and then tries to parse the OTP from it.
 If there is no new message within the time period, NULL is returned.

-The complete class code is shown [below](#emailedotphandler).

 ## GmailHandler class
 `GmailHandler` implements `EmailProviderHandler` to handle a Gmail service through API.
-To start the Gmail service and get credentials are used using methods described in the [Google Gmail Java quick start guide](https://developers.google.com/gmail/api/quickstart).
+To start the Gmail service and get credentials are used methods described in the [Google Gmail Java quick start guide](https://developers.google.com/gmail/api/quickstart).

 On the first call to the Gmail API, `GmailHandler` creates a credential file in the project to authenticate all future access to the Gmail service (see detailed description [below](#add-json-client-id-file)).

-The complete class code is shown [below](#gmailhandler).

 ## Notice